Uniquecodyn/cypress-tests-todo-app/README.md

 Clone repo

-run <npm install> in terminal
+run 'npm install' in terminal

-To run tests in terminal- <npm run test>
+To run tests in terminal - 'npm run test'

-To run tests on cypress GUI - <npx cypress run>
+To run tests on cypress GUI - 'npx cypress run'